factorial-io/phabalicious/docs/installation.md

 ## Updating phab

 - Run `phab self-update`, this will download the latest release from GitHub.
+This might require super-user privileges.

-If you want to get the latest dev-version, add `--allow-unstable=1`
+If you want to get the latest dev-version, add `--preview`

 ## And then ...